dniel/blogr-pve/README.md

 * NAS, Network storage using iSCSI drive with multiple bays for configuring RAID failover on hard drives.
 * Configure proxmox with puppet
 * Configure pfSense with puppet
-* LDAP with ssh keys for centralized user database for more secure user handling.